 Two things might happen quickly if the average person finds that they need to spend all that saved-up change.
 (1) The sudden influx of currently reserved money into our economy will further increase inflation, and (2) the collector values for these coins will plummet as the supply suddenly surges.
 Couple this with the effect of a declining economy, the common citizen will not have the disposable income to purchase coins at a numismatic premium.

-Secondly, like it or not, coin dealers also exert a fair bit of control over coin values by the way the coin market operates at the wholesale level.
-If all these presumed State Quarters suddenly hit the market for sale, it is highly unlikely that the coin dealers will absorb the majority of them, at least for the medium term.
+Like it or not, coin dealers also exert a fair bit of control over coin values by the way the coin market operates at the wholesale level.
+If all these State Quarters suddenly hit the market for sale, it is highly unlikely that the coin dealers will absorb the majority of them, at least for the medium term.
 This activity is not to be misunderstood nor implied that there is collusion or price-fixing among coin dealers.
 However, coin dealers realizing that the market is flooded with Fifty State Quarters, have been liquidating their inventory or declining to buy these quarters from the public.

 The original Statehood Quarter program ended in 2008, although Congressional legislation has extended the general idea one more year to allow for quarters to honor Washington D.C. and the U.S. Territories in 2009.
 As the State Quarter program ended, and the final State Quarter was released for Hawaii, many coin experts expected that all State Quarters would rise sharply in value.
 Unfortunately, this was not the case, and many of them are trading at or near face value.